 Just having siding with asbestos doesn’t put you at risk.
 It’s generally thought to be safer to leave it alone than to have it removed, as long as it is in good condition.
-Sometimes asbestos containing materials can simple be covered with new materials instead of paying for asbestos removal.
+Sometimes, asbestos-containing materials can simply be covered with new materials instead of paying for asbestos removal.

 How Much Does It Cost to Remove?

-If the material containing asbestos is in poor condition, is damaged or flaking, you should plan on having it removed.
+If the material containing asbestos is in poor condition, damaged, or flaking, you should plan on having it removed.

-Asbestos siding removal can cost anywhere from $800-$1200 and sometimes more depending on the size of the area for removal.
-The exact removal cost will depend on the material condition and the home’s size.
+Asbestos siding removal can cost anywhere from $800-$1200 and sometimes more, depending on the size of the area for removal.
+The removal cost will depend on the material condition and the home’s size.